Explore new creative possibilities for ethnography

 with filmmaking and data visualization.

 The VizE Lab Salon is for researchers from across the disciplines who are interested in learning about or sharing innovative modes of visual ethnography, including data visualization and documentary film.
-We will also invite invite campus experts to the Salon to discuss a range of topics related to documentary and ethnographic filmmaking, data-driven research in the social sciences and humanities, and data visualization.
+We will also invite campus experts to the Salon to discuss a range of topics related to documentary and ethnographic filmmaking, data-driven research in the social sciences and humanities, and storytelling through data visualization.
 Salon meetings in the VizE Lab on specific topics are also available by request to research groups, such as:

 - Software and hardware reviews and demonstrations by ethnographers

 - Techniques and tools for managing visual media and digital data

 - Presentations of works in progress for feedback

 - Video production techniques for your field research

 - Video editing techniques for media management and storytelling

 - Discussions of new experiments in combining data visualization and visual ethnography